augustinh22/maptime-salzburg/organisation/03_checklist_event.md

 ## Prepare location

+- [ ] maptime logo signs with arrows to get to room and WCs
 - [ ] main laptop for presentation
 - [ ] test all presentations (PDF, Reveal JS, etc.)
 - [ ] check projector and connection to laptop